 ISO 9001:2015 vs FDA Registration

-A serious research-grade manufacturer should hold both — federal registration where applicable, and ISO 9001:2015 certification for quality system rigor.
+One is a government listing.
+The other is an audited quality discipline.
+A serious research-grade manufacturer carries both — federal registration where it applies, plus ISO 9001:2015 certification for quality-system rigor.
 BAC Water Depot's CAT # BW-10 is manufactured in an ISO 9001:2015 registered US facility and third-party tested by three independent laboratories.

 RUO Labeling Requirements

-21 CFR § 809.10(c) governs labeling for products distributed under the Research Use Only regulatory pathway.
-The required label statement is essentially: "For Research Use Only.
+21 CFR § 809.10(c) governs the labeling for anything distributed down the Research Use Only path.
+The baseline required statement reads roughly: "For Research Use Only.
 Not for use in diagnostic procedures."
-For bacteriostatic water specifically, suppliers typically extend the statement to "For Research Use Only — Not for Human or Veterinary Use" to remove ambiguity.
+With bacteriostatic water, suppliers usually stretch that to "For Research Use Only — Not for Human or Veterinary Use" — same intent, less room to misread it.

 Compounded Bacteriostatic Water Is Different

-Some patients receive bacteriostatic water through compounding pharmacies operating under 503A or 503B authority.
-These are regulated under separate frameworks — state pharmacy boards plus FDA oversight for outsourcing facilities.
-Compounded product is not research-grade product, and the two distribution channels do not interchange.
-Researchers buying through laboratory supply channels receive RUO product; patients receiving compounded prescriptions receive product produced under pharmacy regulation.
+There's a third path worth naming.
+Some patients receive bacteriostatic water through compounding pharmacies operating under 503A or 503B authority — regulated by yet another framework, state pharmacy boards plus FDA oversight for the outsourcing facilities.
+Compounded product is not research-grade product.
+The two channels never trade places.
+Buy through laboratory supply and you get RUO product; fill a compounded prescription and you get product made under pharmacy regulation.
+Different doors, different rules.

 Comparison Table — Regulatory Categories